 It's hard to argue with success.
 Radial velocity was the first successful method for the detection of exoplanets, and is responsible for identifying hundreds of faraway worlds.
 It is ideal for ground-based telescopes because (unlike for transit photometry) stars do not need to be monitored continuously.
 It doesn't require space-based telescopes or even the largest professional telescopes; the Isaac Newton telescope has a 2.5-meter primary mirror.

 The source of this trouble with radial velocity is that the method can only detect the movement of a star towards or away from the Earth.
-This is not a problem if the orbital plane of the distant planetary system appears "edge-on" when observed from the Earth.
-In that case, the entire movement of the star will be towards or away from the Earth, and can be detected with a sensitive spectrograph.
+This is not a problem if the orbital plane of the distant planetary system appears edge-on when observed from the Earth.
+In that case, the entire movement of the star will be towards or away from Earth, and can be detected with a sensitive spectrograph.
 The mass of the planet, derived from this movement, will in this case be fully accurate.

 Only rarely do astronomers know a planetary system's true angle of inclination.
 This leaves open the possibility that at least some of the objects detected are too massive to be true planets.

-Another drawback of the radial velocity method is that it is most likely to find the types of planets that are the least likely to be hosts to life.
-Early on, most of the planets detected by spectroscopy were of a type known among scientists as "hot Jupiters."
+Another drawback of the radial-velocity method is that it is most likely to find the types of planets that are the least likely to be hosts to life.
+Early on, most of the planets detected by spectroscopy were of a type known among scientists as hot Jupiters.
 These are giant planets composed mostly of gas, similar to our neighbor, Jupiter, but orbiting at dizzying speeds at a very short distance from their star.
 Their size, short periods, and close proximity to their star ensures that they produce the quick and relatively large stellar wobbles that are most easily detected by spectroscopy.
 Cooler planets orbiting further away produce more moderate wobbles in their home star, and take years to complete each orbit, factors which make them much harder to detect with spectroscopy.